douugdev/douugdev/README.md

 # 👋 Hey there, \<Douglas /\> here

  I'm a software developer and UX designer, I do stuff for the web, mobile, desktop, and even embedded sometimes!
-I'm really passionate about functional/declarative programming, so I'm currently working with React and React Native.
+I'm really passionate about functional/declarative programming, so I'm currently working with React and React Native and learning Haskell in my free time.

 <br />
 <br />